-Research output: Two dissertations, scientific articles, a monograph, several conferences.
+Research output: Two dissertations, scientific articles, a monograph, several conferences, smartphone application, virtual environment.

 Funding: This research is funded by an ERC Consolidator Grant [Grant Number 772911–CRIMETIME].